“If it doesn’t get measured, it doesn’t get managed.”

 Kenya, Palau, Peru, US: Road Testing the Solution

-The SNAP Data-Limited Fisheries Working Group brought together the best minds in fisheries science to develop a comprehensive framework for guiding the decision making process of how to assess and manage data limited fisheries.
+The SNAPP Data-Limited Fisheries Working Group brought together the best minds in fisheries science to develop a comprehensive framework for guiding the decision making process of how to assess and manage data limited fisheries.
 The tool is a user-friendly guide to selecting context appropriate management strategies to guide fisheries towards sustainability.

 It is also the only tool that considers data and ecosystem considerations as well as socioeconomics and governance realities.
 Right now, Conservancy and working group scientists are working with practitioners and fisheries agencies on the ground at pilot sites for the lorna drum in Peru, spiny lobsters in Kenya, coral reef finfish in Palau, and rock crab and abalone in California to refine and road test the application.